Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

 In words, by implementing the strategy $\alpha$ defined above, the leader threatens to punish the follower whenever the observed effort $\beta^{\circ}$ deviates from the recommended effort $\hat{\beta}$.
 Note that the definition of $\beta^{\circ}$ makes use of the fact that the leader observes the trajectories of both the state and the Brownian motion.
 In particular, such strategy $\alpha$ could not be implemented under the previous ACLM information structure.
+In general, we can say that the leader can `effectively punish' the follower {for not playing $\hat\beta$} if